+BROTHERS FUNERALS TOBIN A Guardian Funeral Provider

+Kingston 75 Canberra Ave 6295 2799

+GALL

+6 - CATHOLIC VOICE November 2006

-BROTHERS FUNERALS TOBIN A Guardian Funeral Provider Kingston 75 Canberra Ave Belconnen 101 Nettlefold St 6295 2799 6251 2344 Queanbeyan 91 Crawford St 6297 1546 Australian owned.
+Belconnen Queanbeyan 101 Nettlefold St 91 Crawford St 6251 2344 6297 1546

+Australian owned.
 Prepaid funerals.
+24 hours every day. www.tobinscanberrafunerals.com.au

+HARVEST PILGRIMAGES

-24 hours every day. www.tobinscanberrafunerals.com.au Prayer book for military Catholic members of the Australian Defence Force will be given a specially made prayer book, the first of its kind issued to Australian military personnel since World War 2.
+Athens (2) Ancient Corinth Samos (1) Patmos (1) Kusadasi (2) Ephesus Canakkale (2) Assos Gallipoli Istanbul (2) Optional Malta Extension (3 nights) A 14 day pilgrimage from \$4595 Departing 16 April 2007 - Anzac Day in Gallipoli VISITATIONS OF MARY Come & join Australia's most requested Marian Journey Lisbon (1) Fatima Anniversary (3) Avila (2) Burgos Garabandal (2) Loyola Lourdes (3) Optional Medjugorje Extension (6 nights) A 15 day pilgrimage from \$4895\ Departing 9th May\ / 9th June 2007 OURNEY OF CHRIST wander the roads of this most hallowed land Frankfurt (1) Sea of Galilee (3) Cana Mt Tabor Nazareth Mt of Beatitudes Jerusalem (5) A 13 day pilgrimage from \$3890\ Departing 16 Feb\ / 30 Mar - Easter in the Holy Land ROME & MEDJUGORJE Rome (3) Medjugorje (7) A 10 day pilgrimage from \$3290\ Departing 25 Feb\ / 30 Mar - Easter in Medjugorje Prayer book for military Catholic members of the Australian Defence Force will be given a specially made prayer book, the first of its kind issued to Australian military personnel since World War 2.
 The Catholic Prayerbook for the Australian Defence Force will be issued to all Catholic ADF members as they enter the forces, with 10,000 printed initially.
 It has been provided for the Australian Catholic Military Ordinariate by the Knights of the Southern Cross, an order of Catholic men committed to promoting the Christian way of life throughout Australia.
-A set of rosary beads will also be issued with the prayer Bishop launched the prayer book at the Huppatz.
-Military College, Duntroon, in Canberra with Supreme Knight of the Knights of the Southern Cross Mr David Huppatz.
+A set of rosary beads will also be issued with the prayer Bishop book. launched the prayer book at the Huppatz.
+Military College, Royal Duntroon, in Canberra with Supreme Knight of the Knights of the Southern Cross Mr David Huppatz.
 The cost of printing and binding the prayer books and buying the rosaries was covered by the Knights of the Southern Cross and a private donation from Canberran Mrs Anne Perkins.
 Bishop Davis said the prayer book was similar to one used by the US Defence Forces, but had been designed to meet Australian needs.
-Max Davis thanks Supreme Knight of the Knights Military Bishop Max Davis, of the Southern Cross Mr David and women are scattered throughout the world in relatively small groups and without the presence of a Catholic chaplain to provide them with Mass and the sacraments.
-"It has been designed especially to fit into the pockets of Australian uniforms and so is portable and durable, with pages that can be wiped clean of mud or dirt or water.
-"Apart from traditional Catholic prayers and the order of the Mass, it contains prayers which have been designed specifically for Australian soldiers."
-The Catholic Military Ordinariate is the Catholic Diocese of the Australian Defence Force which has been charged with the pastoral care of the 20,000 uniformed members of Australia's navy, army and air force, their families and of the civilians employed by the Department of Defence.
 Search is on for catechists A course is on offer to encourage recruits into the ministry of volunteer catechist in the Archdiocese.
 Training and formation have become essential elements of the support offered to those engaged in the ministry, Archdiocesan CCD coordinator Ms Sabina Van Rooy said.
 Child protection training is now also a requirement.
 The basic accreditation course is essential for any person entering the CCD ministry in the Archdiocese.
 The three-level course introduces recruits to the nature of the mission and ministry, the role of the catechist in relation to the State school in NSW, parish School of Religion in the ACT and the parish, and finally to the authorised curriculum.
 Level 1 focuses on teaching skills, while introducing theories of child development, scripture and spirituality.
 Level 2 develops the Vatican II theme of The Church in the Modern World and often proves to be an eye-opener for catechists.
 For many it is a new experience to discuss catechetics - history and development, liturgy and sacraments.